SERG-Delft/serg-www/content/authors/ayushi-rastogi/_index.md

 highlight_name: true

 # Organizational groups that you belong to (for People widget)
-# Set this to `[]` or comment out if you are not using People widget.
-# For active members, one of the following values:
+# Use one of the following values:
+#   - Full Professors
 #   - Associate Professors
 #   - Assistant Professors
 #   - Postdoctoral Researchers
 #   - Ph.D.
 Candidates
+#   - Lecturers
 #   - Scientific Developers
 #   - Guests
 #   - Support
-# For alumni, use the following value:
-#    - Member Alumni
 user_groups:
-  - Member Alumni
+  - Postdoctoral Researchers
 ---